FbW43-2/bdl02_haidar_git_cheatsheet/README.md

 ``git branch --list``

 git branch -d

 Delete the specified branch.
 This is a “safe” operation in that Git prevents you from deleting the branch if it has unmerged changes.

 git branch -D
-Force delete the specified branch, even if it has unmerged changes.
-This is the command to use if you want to permanently throw away all of the commits associated with a particular line of development.

 git branch -m
 Rename the current branch to .